MicrosoftDocs/fabric-docs/docs/enterprise/surge-protection.md

 Some requests initiated from Fabric UI are billed as background request or depend on background requests to complete.
 These requests are rejected when surge protection is active.

-Surge Protection rejecSurge Protection does not stop in progress jobs.
+Surge protection does not stop in progress jobs.

 Background Rejection threshold is not an upper limit on 24-hours Background percentage.
 This is because in progress jobs may report usage